 - Monitor your children.
 Children’s access to computers can become major issues.
 I have a case where my client’s young daughters have been exposed to pornography when left unattended by their father who left them with his girlfriend’s 11-year-old daughter while he and his girlfriend were in another part of the house.

 The bottom line is that you should think carefully before you post anything on social media during – and even after – divorce.
+The dangers of social media can be serious for divorcing people.
 Push the wrong button or post the wrong item and the consequences could be horrible.
 We live in an age where almost anything can go viral – and it could cost you dearly.

 These are my thoughts.
 What are yours?